Johnson & Johnson

 Johnson & Johnson, which originally made its name in mundane products such as bandages and baby powder and shampoo, grew into a healthcare powerhouse by acquiring pharmaceutical and medical device businesses.
-Yet those purchases were largely responsible for the deterioration of a company once regarded as a model of social responsibility into a symbol of unreliability with a seemingly endless string of scandals involving tainted and deficient products.
-Those scandals have forced the company to pay out several billion dollars in civil settlements and criminal fines.
+Yet those purchases were largely responsible for the deterioration of a company once regarded as a model of social responsibility into a symbol of unreliability with a seemingly endless string of scandals involving tainted and deficient products as well as improper marketing of opioids.
+Those scandals have forced the company to pay billions of dollars in civil settlements and criminal fines.

 From Band-Aids to Tylenol

 J&J had its origins in the 1880s, when Robert Wood Johnson and his two brothers began producing cotton-and-gauze dressings and pioneered new sterilization techniques.
 They received an enthusiastic response to their adhesive bandages, especially the Band-Aid brand introduced in 1921, and to other products such as baby powder.
 The company later moved into pharmaceuticals.
 In 1959 it acquired McNeil Laboratories, producer of a pain medication called Tylenol that at the time was available only by prescription but which J&J turned into an over-the-counter product.

 Tylenol would later become the company's best-selling product, but that intensified the problem in 1982 when seven people died from ingesting Tylenol capsules that had been laced with cyanide.
 J&J moved quickly to remove the product from all store shelves and offered to reimburse consumers for capsules that they discarded during the scare, which turned out to have been cause by tampering at the retail level rather than in the manufacturing process.
 J&J put Tylenol back into distribution with three levels of tamper-resistant packaging.